Sawmonabo/StockData/README.md

 ### MongoDB
 -  MongoDB is a modern databse that can be implemented using an interface and SpringBoot.
-	- First thing we want to do to set up our "application.properties" file located in the resource folder.
-Make sure to use your correct port to create the localhost.
+	- First thing we want to do to set up our `application.properties` file located in the resource folder.
+Make sure to use the same reference for `port:27017` and `localhost8081` to setup corretly and have access.

-	### Example application.properties file looks like this:
+	### Example `application.properties` file looks like this:

 	```
 	spring.data.mongodb.authentication-database=admin